You are currently browsing the category archive for the 'Art' category.

 Listen, I know this is my 3rd post in one hour, but I just started this blog today so I feel like I need to fill it up a little.
 Actually, I think I’ve figured out how to add pictures to the posts so I’m going to try it.

-This is a print of the painting that my header was taken from.
-It’s a work by Jean-Michel Basquiat, an 80’s Neo-Expressionist from Manhattan.
+This is a work by Jean-Michel Basquiat, an 80’s Neo-Expressionist from Manhattan.
 It’s titled “Max Roach,” after the Jazz founding-father and drumming legend of the same name.
-Roach has been a huge influence on me as a musician, and Basquait just nails the essence of Roach’s sound in depicting him as cloud hovering behind the drumset.
+Roach had a massive influence on the evolution of jazz drumming, and Basquait just nails the essence of Roach’s sound in depicting him as cloud hovering behind the drumset.

 Basquiat was heavily influenced by Jazz and Jazz musicians throughout his career.
-If a painter (visual) can draw inspiration from a musician (audio), then that transaction should take place the other direction as well.
+If a painter (visual) can draw inspiration from a musician (audio), then that transaction can definitely take place the other direction as well.
 In college I studied with the internationally-acclaimed, avante-garde drummer David King.
-Dave was CONSTANTLY referencing paintings and films in the lessons (which is where I first learned about Basquiat).
-This did not make much sense to me at first, but over time I began to see the connection that he was drawing on – the connection that exists between all forms of art.
+Dave was CONSTANTLY referencing paintings and films in the lessons (which is where I first learned about Basquiat), which didn’t make much sense to me at first, but over time I began to see the connection that he was drawing on – the connection that exists between all forms of art.
 Creativity is art’s essence, and the creative process is so much bigger than any one genre of art (or music, for that matter).

 More on this to come…